Eric Vanman

-Eric John Vanman is an Australian social psychologist and affective neuroscientist whose work examines the emotional and neural mechanisms that shape intergroup relations, empathy, and social behaviour.
+Eric John Vanman is an Australian social psychologist and social neuroscientist whose work examines the emotional and neural mechanisms that shape intergroup relations, empathy, and social behaviour.
 He is a professor in the School of Psychology at the University of Queensland in Brisbane, Australia.

 Early life and education

 Vanman earned a Bachelor of Science degree in psychology, with a minor in German, from the University of Iowa in 1986.
 He went on to complete a Master of Arts in 1990 and a Doctor of Philosophy in social psychology in 1994 at the University of Southern California.

 Academic career

 Vanman began his academic career as a Visiting assistant professor in cognitive and behavioural neuroscience at the University of Southern California and a Research Associate in the USC Psychophysiology Laboratory.
 In 1996 he joined the Environmental Psychophysiology Laboratory at Texas A&M University as an Assistant Research Scientist.

 He later taught at Emory University from 1997 to 2000 before joining Georgia State University in Atlanta, where he served as a faculty member in the Department of Psychology from 2000 to 2007.
 In 2007, Vanman joined the University of Queensland (UQ), where he advanced from Senior Lecturer to Associate Professor and, in 2024, Professor of Psychology.
 He has also held several administrative and leadership roles at UQ, including Director of the Centre for Research in Social Psychology.